CAE Listening

 Part 4.
 Multiple Matching

 CAE Listening Part 4 is by far the most difficult of all.
 You have to listen to five short monologues and answer 10 questions.
-You have to select ten correct options out of available sixteen.
+You have to select ten correct options out of the available sixteen.

 TASK ONE